christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

 with the release 0033.10 "Pieta" of the SRR Framework - i.e. the version 3.x of the Hobby Reports - can be found in branch "stable_33.10".

-Step 0033.11 is currently documented in the master branch.
+Step 0033.11 is currently documented in the "master" branch.
 The documentation for step 0033.11 is not stable yet.

    document version 4.3.x ......
 0033.11 has been defined